ArtFXDev/silex-doc/docs/td/Silex/Plugins/Maya.md

 Every features are added at startup.

 The Maya _userSetup.py_ script is in the **startup** folder.
-It import and calls multiple scripts localized in the same root.
+It imports and calls multiple scripts localized in the same root.

 - startup
   - create_shelf.py